-Ever since publishing Paperless Private Practice for the IBCLC, I’ve gotten lots of questions from current IBCLCs and those working towards certification about how to cope with common tech-related issues in private practice.
+Ever since creating the Private Practice Essential Toolkit, I’ve gotten lots of questions from current IBCLCs and those working towards certification about how to cope with common tech-related issues in private practice.
 My primary goal with this book and my related products and services is to dispel confusion and fear and empower IBCLCs towards confidence in their tech-related practices.

 About the Author